 The CDC contains specific procedures and development standards necessary to assist in the implementation of the community plans in incorporated areas.
-The CDC addresses issues such as allowed uses, density, dimensional requirements, public facility requirements, land division requirements, changes in use and aesthetic concerns.
+The CDC addresses issues such as allowed uses, density, dimensional requirements, public facility requirements, land division requirements, changes in use, allowances in SNR areas, and aesthetic concerns.
 The CDC sets forth processes and procedures for review of specific development proposals, including public notice requirements.
 The CDC also sets forth the standards and requirements of the community plan and the Transportation System Plan that are applicable to development applications, including but not limited to new development and land divisions.
+As noted above, design elements or ASC provisions related to SNR areas are not considered approval criteria for development applications.